quarkslab/land_of_cxx/README.rst

 :WALDO: A tutorial to learn about basic C++ features.
 The fun begins in branch
         ``waldo/intro``.

+:RPSLS: Rock-paper-scissors-lizard-Spock.
+A tutorial to learn about basic data
+        structures.
+The fun begins in branch ``rpslS/intro``.

 :ORC: A tutorial to learn about C++11 features.
 The fun begins in branch
       ``orc/intro``.